sophia-zube/incari-doc/objects-and-types/scene-objects/2dobjects/list2d.md

 ### Style File

-`Style File` references a `.css` file, which contains style data for our **List**.
+`Style File` references a `.css` file, which contains style data for our **List2D**.
 The best way to create this file is by _right-clicking_ in the **Asset Manager** and selecting `Create asset` &gt; `List Style`.
 This creates a file, with all of the relevant IDs and classes already inside and ready to edit.

 How to write CSS won't be discussed here, but there is an abundance of information online, such as [_Learn to style HTML using CSS_](https://developer.mozilla.org/en-US/docs/Learn/CSS) by Mozilla.

-Here are the pre-defined classes and IDs, to be used for styling **Lists** in **Incari**.
+Here are the pre-defined classes and IDs, to be used for styling **List2Ds** in **Incari**.
 As with all CSS, style attributes follow the "box model" principle, meaning that each element can be thought of as a box, in a box, in a box, etc.

 * `body` - The tag which encompasses all of the elements.
 * `#list` - The ID for the container that contains the list elements, excluding the title.